danlipert/headPoseNormalizer/README.md

 headPoseNormalizer
 ----
-Gives information on head pose and eyes, nose, and mouth feature location
+From 2D images, gives information on head pose and eyes, nose, and mouth feature location.